 Developers also prefer this iPhone emulator for Windows 10 due to the integrated WebKit and Chrome debugging tools that make their jobs easier.
 One can add hot-key navigation keys for mapping their favorite shortcuts.
 Windows users can also easily integrate this tool for iOS app with Visual Studio.

 Another popular option to test iOS applications on your Windows PC is Remoted iOS Simulator for Windows.
 It’s a developer-focused tool that comes pre-loaded as a part of Xamarin in Visual Studio.
 Microsoft has detailed documentation available on its website that users can follow and test their apps with the iOS simulator.

 The tool’s window shows a useful toolbar at the top that has useful options like Home, Lock, Settings, and Screenshot.
 From Settings, you can enable Touch ID-like functionality, simulate static and moving conditions, shake gestures, rotation, etc. The tool also provides iPhone-like touch gestures and stylus input.

 It is important to note that it’s a remote iOS emulator for windows.
 To put it simply, it requires a Mac to run the iOS simulator, which then sends the feed to a Windows computer.

 8. iPadian- iOS Emulator For PC

 Pricing plans: Paid

-I hope that just like our list of Android emulators for PCs, you’d also find this iOS-focused listing helpful.
+I hope that just like our list of Android emulators for PCs, you’ll also find this iOS-focused listing helpful.
 We also plan to prepare a list of retro game emulators soon like RetroArch and PCSX2 as well, so stay tuned.
 Keep reading Fossbytes!